zevweiss/fdgraph/README.md

-A simple python script that, given a starting PID, outputs a graph (in GraphViz dot format) showing the files that process has open, as well as other processes which may communicating with it via pipes and sockets.
+A simple python script that, given a starting PID, outputs a graph (in GraphViz dot format) showing the files that process has open, as well as other processes which may be communicating with it via pipes and sockets.

 Suggested usage: